-Group math-vis had a higher score on the Z gate and separability questions with \acrshort{dcn} with, on average, 0.75$\pm$0.08 to 0.5$\pm$0.0 while performing worse in this regard with \acrshort{dcn} on the X gate, measurement probability, entanglement, CNOT, and gtg questions with 0.67$\pm$0.18 to 0.43$\pm$0.23.
-The group took longer with \acrshort{dcn} when correctly solving the X gate, Z gate, H gate, measurement probability, entanglement, and gtg questions with 255$\pm$114 to 143$\pm$38 seconds and took less time on the separability and CNOT questions with 146$\pm$0 to 103$\pm$3 seconds.
+Group math-vis had a higher score on the separability questions with \ac{dcn} with $0.83$ to $0.5$ while performing worse with \ac{dcn} on the X gate, Measurement Prob., Entanglement, CNOT, and Guess-the-Gates questions with $0.67 \pm 0.18$ to $0.43 \pm 0.23$.
+The group took longer with \ac{dcn} when correctly solving the X gate, H gate, Measurement Prob., Entanglement, and Guess-the-Gates questions with $271 \pm 119$ to $143 \pm 42$ seconds and took less time on the Separability and CNOT questions with $146 \pm 0$ to $103 \pm 3$ seconds.

-Supported by \acrshort{dcn}, group vis-math scored higher on the H gate, entanglement, CNOT, and gtg questions with 0.65$\pm$0.3 to 0.45$\pm$0.3 while scoring worse on the Z gate and separability questions with 0.6$\pm$0.0 to 0.4$\pm$0.0.
-On the X gate, Z gate, measurement probability, separability, and CNOT questions, group vis-math took longer with \acrshort{dcn}, with 230$\pm$184 to 124$\pm$42 seconds, while taking longer without \acrshort{dcn} on the H gate and entanglement questions with 227$\pm$143 to 225$\pm$142 seconds.
+Supported by \ac{dcn}, group vis-math scored higher on the H gate, Entanglement, CNOT, and Guess-the-Gates questions with $0.65 \pm 0.3$ to $0.45 \pm 0.3$ while scoring worse on the Separability question with $0.6$ to $0.4$.
+On the X gate, Measurement Prob., Separability, and CNOT questions, group vis-math took longer with \ac{dcn}, with $140 \pm 40$ to $106 \pm 26$ seconds, while taking longer without \ac{dcn} on the H gate and Entanglement questions with $227 \pm 143$ to $56 \pm 28$ seconds.

-\subsection{three-qubit survey}
+\subsection{Three-qubit survey}

-Table \ref{tab:3qubit_correctness} lists the average scores and table \ref{tab:3qubit_time} lists the average time taken for correctly solved one-qubit questions, with and without visualization, for surveys that were taken supported by \acrshort{cn} and \acrshort{dcn}.
-Figure \ref{fig:score_3} shows the combined average score per question and figure \ref{fig:time_3} shows the combined average time taken (for all answers, not just the correct ones).
+Table \ref{tab:3qubit_correctness} lists the average scores and Table \ref{tab:3qubit_time} lists the average time taken for correctly solved one-qubit questions, with and without visualization, for surveys that were taken supported by \ac{cn} and \ac{dcn}.
+Figure \ref{fig:score_3} shows the combined average score per question and Figure \ref{fig:time_3} shows the combined average time taken (for all answers, not just the correct ones).
 Cases in which a participant took more than 20 minutes for one question were excluded.